 Perspectives on AI strategy, governance, and the leadership decisions that will define the next decade of enterprise transformation.

-Read the full articleBefore you can lead an AI strategy, you need to understand what AI can and cannot do.
+Read moreBefore you can lead an AI strategy, you need to understand what AI can and cannot do.
 The gap between perception and reality is where most organizations get stuck.

 Read moreGenAI is not magic.
 It is a set of powerful capabilities that, when matched to the right problems, can transform how organizations operate.